 Then someone adds an inventory.
 Its open handler calls setActiveContext("inventory").
 Its close handler calls setActiveContext("gameplay").
 Still works.

 Then someone adds a shop.
-Players can open it directly from a vendor in the world, or from a button inside the inventory.
+Players can open it from a vendor in the world, or from inside the inventory.
 The shop’s open handler calls setActiveContext("shop").
-The player closes the shop.
+The player closes it.
 What should the active context be now?
-If they opened it from the world, the answer is gameplay.
-If they opened it from inside the inventory, the answer is inventory.
-The shop’s close handler can only hardcode one — let’s say it picks gameplay, the more common entry point.
-Now any player who opened the shop from the inventory finds themselves dropped into gameplay with the inventory still on screen, and Space starts firing Jump again.
+If they came from the world, gameplay.
+If they came from the inventory, inventory.
+The close handler can only hardcode one — let’s say gameplay.
+Now players who opened the shop from the inventory find themselves dropped into gameplay with the inventory still on screen, and Space starts firing Jump again.

-Multiple components believed they owned the context.
+Two components both believed they owned the context.
 The last one to write won.
-Same anti-pattern as the implicit state machine, hoisted one level up.
+Same anti-pattern as the implicit state machine, one level up.

 The fix is the same fix as before — and at this point in the post, you can probably guess what it is.